programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ![Fit.png](../images/geospatial-data-analysis/Fit.png "Scatter Plot with Residuals")

-Below, let set up a variable to try to take a look at some of the variables to hunt for possible correlations.
-Below we are going to a variable that measures the distribution of denominational churches in a county, which will allow us measure if our membership is correlated with a particular denomination:
+Below, let's set up a variable to try to take a look at some of the variables to look for possible correlations.
+Below we are going to create a variable that measures the distribution of denominational churches in a county, which will allow us measure if our membership is correlated with a particular denomination:
 ```
 Assemblies_Of_God_Churches_Per10K <- ((dataM$AOG.C/dataM$CHTOTAL)*10000)
 ```